-Why Being Grounded Is So Difficult
+Why Staying Grounded Is So Difficult

-Maybe you were experiencing poor customer service or got unexpected bills through the mail, or almost got in an accident after someone cut you off on the highway.
+Maybe you were experiencing poor customer service or got unexpected bills through the mail.
+Or almost got in an accident after someone cut you off on the highway.

 When you lose your cool, you react in ways that are not appropriate.
-You exhibit all sorts of low-frequency emotions like fear, anger, rage, and so on.
+You exhibit all sorts of low-frequency emotions like fear, stress, anger, rage, and so on.

 And we act that way because we are triggered.

-Ideally, you should be able to get grounded as long as you want even if it feels like your world is falling apart.
+Ideally, you should be able to stay grounded as long as you want even if it feels like your world is falling apart.
 You should, most times, keep things in perspective and look at the bigger picture.

 You lose your grip on reality and react in ways that you may not normally seem appropriate.

 Our Reactions to Current Situations May Be Tied to Memories in the Past

 When you reflect on a painful memory, certain neuro-pathways in your brain are lit, just like they were when the memory was actually taking place in the past.